S&P sees no rating impact on Russian banks from Cyprus

 Russia’s central bank reiterated on Wednesday that it did not see systemic risks to the country’s banking system emanating from Cyprus should it impose capital controls, though clients might be “inconvenienced.”

-S&P estimated that as of Jan.
-31, cross-border loans to Cyprus-based companies of Russian origin totalled about 23 billion euros ($29.6 billion) - or around 10 percent of the corporate loan books of the three Russian banks it rates - VTB , Gazprombank and Alfa Bank.
+S&P estimated that as of January 31, cross-border loans to Cyprus-based companies of Russian origin totaled about 23 billion euros ($29.6 billion) - or around 10 percent of the corporate loan books of the three Russian banks it rates - VTB, Gazprombank and Alfa Bank.

 VTB has the biggest exposure to the island among Russian banks via its subsidiary Russian Commercial Bank.